Crash Course on Each World Cup Group

 Game to watch: Take your pick!

-This group is wide open and chock full on unknowns.
+This group is wide open and chock full of unknowns.
 Poland vs. Colombia feels like it could decide top spot, but if Los Cafeteros don't bring their A-game, they might not be in the qualifying picture at all.

 Upset alert game: Poland vs. Senegal